Make the best senior care decision

 If your parent’s gross annual income doesn’t exceed $4,300 — excluding social security — and you pay for more than half the cost of their support, you’re able to claim them as a dependent.

-Even if you don’t meet these guidelines, you’ll likely be able to deduct the majority of care expenses:
+Even if you don’t meet these guidelines, you’ll likely be able to deduct the majority of care expenses, including the following:

-Having this conversation can often feel uncomfortable, but caregivers shouldn’t be afraid to stand up for themselves and advocate for their own needs.
-Browse the following resources to learn more about the personal impact of caregiving, signs it may be time to pursue senior living, and how to talk with your loved one about next steps.
+Having this conversation can often feel uncomfortable, but caregivers shouldn’t be afraid to stand up for themselves.
+Review the following tips for talking with family members about next steps.

-Create a caregiver contract.
-A written agreement between family members can clarify how much care you’re able to provide, compensation you’ll receive, and your daily responsibilities.
+Create a written agreement.
+A caregiver contract between family members can clarify how much care you’re able to provide, compensation you’ll receive, and your daily responsibilities.
+Consult an attorney to assist with contract drafting.

 Evaluate the hidden costs of caregiving.
 Lost income, weakened job security, and increased personal health care costs affect six out of 10 family caregivers, according to the Family Caregiver Alliance.
-Know what you’re up against to plan accordingly.
+Knowing the hidden costs of caregiving can help you understand what you’re up against to plan accordingly.

 Explore senior living options.
 In some cases, it may be necessary to admit you can no longer care for an aging parent, especially if getting paid to be a caregiver isn’t possible.
 Alternatives like assisted living, memory care, and nursing home communities introduce a way to transition caregiving responsibilities from a family member to a supportive, well-trained staff.